George & Celia Coldridge of Exeter

 George COLDRIDGE, born in Doddiscombsleigh in 1819, is the fifth son of John & Betsey COLDRIDGE and just 2 years older than my great-great-grandfather Charles.
 When he appears in the censuses he is living in Exeter working as an organ builder.
 He had 1 daughter by his first marriage.

-George COLDRIDGE, age 30, Bachelor, Organ builder, residing The Friars Walk, son of John COLDRIDGE, Farmer, married Celia NICHOLLS, age 29, Spinster, residing Upper St Paul, daughter of Henry NICHOLLS, Relieving Officer, on 25th September 1852 in the Parish Church of St Mary Steps Exeter after banns.
+George COLDRIDGE, age 30, bachelor, Organ builder, residing The Friars Walk, son of John COLDRIDGE, Farmer & Celia NICHOLLS, age 29, spinster, residing Upper St Paul, daughter of Henry NICHOLLS, Relieving Officer – Marriage 25th September 1852 in the Parish Church of St Mary Steps Exeter after banns.
 Both signed.
 Witnesses Jarvis NICHOLLS and Merina COLDRIDGE.

-George COLDRIDGE's marriage to Celia NICHOLLS was registered in September 1852 in Exeter.
+George COLDRIDGE & Celia NICHOLLS – Marriage registration September (Q3) 1852 in Exeter.

 1861 census for Exeter